National Campaign for People's Right to Information: Anti-Corruption Bills

 The National Campaign for People's Right to Information demanded the Whistleblowers Protection Bill, 2011, be amended, including by a clearer definition of victimization, protection for persons other than the whistleblowers who provide relevant information, penalty for mala fide revelation of the identity of whistleblowers, a time limit for complaints and provision for filing anonymous complaints.

 The campaign has steadily fought for the passage of the Whistleblower Protection bill since September 2010.
 As a part of public action for the passage of the bill, families of whistleblowers gathered in Delhi to demand the immediate passage of the bill.
 The Whistleblower Protection bill was passed on 21 February 2014.

 The other Bill that the NCPRI advocated for was a Grievance Redressal Bill.

 Affiliate Organisations & Resources

-There are several organizations and individuals that are part of the NCPRI.
-Some of them are as follows:
+There are several organizations and individuals that are part of the NCPRI eco-system.